smontanari/smocker/README.md

 -------- | ----------- | -------------
 `status` | The HTTP return status code (e.g. 200, 301, 404 etc.) | `200`
-`headers` | A hash of the HTTP response headers | `{'Content-Type': 'application/json'}` `content` | The body part of your HTTP response.
+`headers` | A hash of the HTTP response headers | `{'Content-Type': 'application/json'}` `content` | The body part of the HTTP response.
 Javascript objects will be transformed into a JSON string | `{}` `delay` | The number of seconds to wait before returning the response | `0`

 ##### Simulating latency
-Say you have all those nice ajax spinners, or some cool animation widget to entertain the user while the data is loaded in the backgrund.
+Say we have all those nice ajax spinners, or some cool animation widget to entertain the user while the data is loaded in the backgrund.
-You would like to test effectively those features of your web application, i.e. without having to hack sleeps into your backend logic, or running the app in debug mode to allow you to stop and resume it (done that?).
+We would like to test effectively those features of our web application, without having to hack sleeps into our backend logic, or run the app in debug mode to stop and resume it over and over again.
-With sMocker, you can simply use the `delay` property in the response object and you will have right there a simulation of latency in loading the response data.
+With sMocker, we can simply use the `delay` property in the response object, which will result in a simulation of latency in loading the response data.
 ```javascript
 this.get('/todos').respondWith({
   content: [